What Do Process Engineers and Food Manufacturing Engineers Do in the Food Industry?

-Process engineers in the food industry are integral to the development and optimization of manufacturing processes, especially within the fast-developing field of Alternative Proteins such as plant-based and cultivated animal product alternatives.
+Process engineers and food manufacturing engineers are integral to the development and optimization of manufacturing processes, especially within the fast-developing field of Alternative Proteins such as plant-based and cultivated animal product alternatives.
 These professionals enhance the efficiency, productivity, and sustainability of the processes, helping make food production more sustainable.
 Their work involves everything from the design and implementation of process flows to the application of innovative technologies aimed at reducing waste and energy consumption.
 Learn more about process engineering within and beyond Alternative Proteins in this article.

 What Does a Typical Working Day for a Process Engineer Look Like?